AppFair/appfair.github.io/index.md

 ## Creating Releases

-In addition, if you commit a tag with a semantic version that matches the version in your `Info.plist`'s `CFBundleShortVersionString` property, a release will be created with the build's artifacts, and will becoming available in your app's `/releases` root.
+In addition, if you commit a tag with a semantic version that matches the version in your `Info.plist`'s `CFBundleShortVersionString` property, a release will be created with the build's artifacts, and will become available in your app's `/releases` root.

 The developer has complete control over their app's own releases, and they can add, remove, hide, or mark as drafts or pre-releases any release in any of their forks.